Adaptive, Distribution-Free Prediction Intervals for Deep Networks: Simulations

 \subsection{Artificial data}

 We simulate covariates $X\in[0,1]^{100}$, where each entry is drawn i.i.d. from a standard uniform distribution.
 The response is given by

 where $f(x) = 2\sin(\pi x) + \pi x$ and only the first 5 components of $\beta\in\{0,1\}^{100}$ are non-zero and equal to 1.
 This is a challenging setting because the model is sparse, non-linear in $X$, and heteroskedastic in $Y$ given $X$.
-We compare all the methods to an oracle that knows this data-generating process.
-The oracle knows the true conditional median, $q_{1/2}(X) = f(\beta'X)$, as well as the uniformly most accurate, unbiased PI,

-where $z_{\alpha/2}$ is the $(1-\alpha/2)$-quantile of the standard normal distribution.
-We generate $n=|D_1 \cup D_2|$ samples, where $n$ ranges between 5,000 and 100,000, and use $3/4$ of the data for training and $1/4$ for validation.
+We compare all the methods to an oracle that knows this data-generating process and thus the true conditional median, $q_{1/2}(X) = f(\beta'X)$, as well as the uniformly most accurate, unbiased PI, $f(\beta'X) \pm z_{\alpha/2}\sqrt{1 + (\beta'X)^2}$, where $z_{\alpha/2}$ is the $(1-\alpha/2)$-quantile of the standard normal distribution.
+We generate $|D_1 \cup D_2| = 100,000$ and used $3/4$ of the data for training and $1/4$ for validation.
+In the supplement, we provide results for data set sizes ranging between 5,000 and 100,000 with comparable results.
+We repeated the experiment 10 times.
+For each method, we train a neural network with one hidden layer and 200 hidden nodes using 80-100 passes through the data.
 An independent data set of size 20,000 is used for testing.
-For each sample size $n$, we repeat the experiment 10 times.
-For each method, we train a neural network with one hidden layer, 200 hidden nodes, and using between 80 and 100 passes through the data.

-Simulation results are summarized in Figure \ref{fig:simulation}.
-Panel 1 demonstrates that our methods do indeed provide average coverage in finite samples.
-It is unsurprising that neg-ll provides approximate coverage in this case, as it is tailored to the normal distribution.
-The poor performance of high-q for large samples is largely due to instability: its empirical coverage probability oscillates between approximately .8 and 1.
-These oscillations are smoothed in our graph.

-Panels 2 and 3 capture the effect of heteroskedasticity, both on empirical coverage probability and quantile estimation.
-Panel 2 shows that all methods provide coverage conditional on $\beta'X$ at least in the center of the $\beta'X$ distribution.
-Outside this region, however, competing methods suffer considerably: none of them are wide enough to provide coverage for large values of $\beta'X$.
-Both \emph{pav} and \emph{conf-nn} provide approximate average coverage over the entire range of $\beta'X$.
-Panel 3 shows the total median absolute deviation for estimating conditional quantiles: $q_{1/2}(X)$, $q_{\alpha/2}(X)$, and $q_{1-\alpha/2}(X)$.
-Throughout the entire range of sample sizes, our methods perform as well as \emph{neg-ll}, which was crafted precisely for our data generating distribution.
-While high-q and conf-fw can provide average coverage, they do not estimate the quantiles well.